jillp79/GiphySearchEngine/README.md

 # Future Improvements
 1. Add an upload button
 2. Create a sign in button so people can login and store their gifs
-3. Add info to the About page
+3. Add info to the About page (see wireframe)
-4. Add info to the Blog section
+4. Add info to the Blog section (see wireframe)